OpenLiberty/ci.docker/release/kernel/README.md

 # Overview

 The images in this repository contain Open Liberty.
 For more information about Open Liberty, see the [Open Liberty Website](https://openliberty.io/) site.
+The Docker files are in [GitHub](https://github.com/OpenLiberty/ci.docker).

 # Images